 Gas

-Repair category 1
+Repair Category 1

-Notes No significant defects evident.
+Notes No significant defects evident, based on limitations.
 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.